Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description advises using namespaced keys to avoid collisions and suggests confirming with blackboard_read if the consumer is already polling.
-It does not explicitly exclude scenarios but provides useful context.
+The description provides usage guidance such as using namespaced keys and confirming with blackboard_read if the consumer is polling.
+It does not explicitly compare to other tools, but the write operation is naturally differentiated from read/delete/list.
+Conditional usage of agent_token is explained.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.